cademirci/cademirci.github.io/_posts/2020-05-08-some-things-about-css-animations.md

 }
 ```

 I wrote this code for opening of my page.
-I thought it was a smooth fading in from nothing, and with a little settling in movement.
+I thought it was a smooth fading in from nothing, and with a little settling-in movement.
 But I saw a white color flashing out like an old camera does.
 You can find something about this issue on the web: [link1 (tried and did not work)](https://www.sitepoint.com/fix-chrome-animation-flash-bug/), [link2](https://9to5google.com/2019/01/18/google-chrome-fix-white-flash/), [reddit](https://www.reddit.com/r/chrome/comments/b1tkxv/weird_white_flashes/)

 Opera does the same thing.
 Firefox does not.
-Firefox runs the animation exactly as I wanted.
-Thanks Mozilla.
+Firefox runs the animation exactly as I wanted (thanks Mozilla! <3).
+I did not try other browsers.

 For now, I changed my code into this: